dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/GSDemo.md

 In the code above, we create a local NSArray variable named **wayPoints** and assign its value as the mapController's **wayPoints** array.
 Next, check whether or not the array exists or whether or not it's empty.
 If it is empty or does not exist, show a UIAlertView letting the user know there are no waypoints for the mission.

 **Important**: For safety, it's important to add logic to check the GPS satellite count, before the start of the mission.
 If the satellite count is less than 6, you should prevent the user from starting the waypoint mission and show a warning.
-Since we are using the DJI PC Simulator here, we are testing the application under a perfect situation, where the GPS satellite count is always 10.
+Since we are using the DJI Assistant 2 Simulator here, we are testing the application under a perfect situation, where the GPS satellite count is always 10.

 Next, we use a for loop to get the **CLLocation** for each waypoint from the **wayPoints** array and check if its **coordinate** is valid by using the method: